Local well-posedness and global analyticity for solutions of a generalized 0-equation: Introduction

 where $k$ will be taken as a positive integer and $m=u-u_{xx}$.
 In the particular case where $k=1$, \eqref{gHS} is a very particular case of the $b$-equation $m_t + bmu_x + um_x=0$ considered in \cite{DHH} and later shown in \cite{HS1,HS} to have hydrodynamic applications when $b\neq -1$.
 Moreover, it can also be obtained from Kodama transformation to describe shallow water elevation \cite{holm-physica}.
 In terms of well-posedness, we observe that in \cite{HH,Yan} the authors showed that \eqref{gHS} is well-posed for an initial value $u_0\in H^{s}(\R),$ where $s>3/2$.

 It is crucial to observe, however, that although local well-posedness of \eqref{gHS} in Sobolev \cite{HH}, Besov \cite{Yan} and Gevrey \cite{BHPlocal} spaces has been successfully established, not much else has been considered for $k>1$.
-In fact, the reasons for this fact are rather simple: the case $k=1$ in \eqref{gHS} is only known to conserve the momentum $M = \int_{\R} m(t,x)dx$ for solutions decaying to $0$ as $|x|\to\infty$, which is equivalent to saying that
+In fact, the reasons for this fact are rather simple: the case $k=1$ in \eqref{gHS} is only known to conserve the momentum $\int_{\R} m(t,x)dx$ for rapidly decreasing solutions, which is equivalent to saying that

 is independent of time for the same sort of solution.
-For the generalized equation \eqref{gHS} with $k>1$, the situation becomes even more drastic as no conservation laws seem to exist, which poses a difficulty that perhaps may be impossible to overcome in the attempt to study solutions and their properties.
+For the generalized equation \eqref{gHS} with $k>1$, the situation becomes even more drastic as no conservation laws seem to exist \cite{Eu}, which poses a difficulty that perhaps may be impossible to overcome in the attempt to study solutions and their properties.

 One of the pioneering works is \cite{Eu1}, where in the particular case of $k=1$ in \eqref{gHS} the authors considered global well-posedness and deduced that, also making the assumption that the McKean quantity does not change sign, in $H^3(\R)$, it is possible to extend the local solutions and then the maximal time of existence is infinite.
-This is indeed a remarkable result once the equation \eqref{gHS} lacks the conservation of the $H^1(\R)$ norm.
-For $k>1$, the only information known relates the momentum to the initial data and the respective initial momentum \cite{Eu1} and the determination of global well-posedness or the study of blow-up phenomena is still an open problem.
-In this paper, we are interested in the initial value problem
+This is indeed a remarkable result once the equation \eqref{gHS} lacks the conservation of the $H^1(\R)$ norm and the construction of a highly non-trivial functional was required to show that the solution could not blow up at a finite time.
+Following a similar direction, in \cite{IgorNew} the authors determined global well-posedness for the periodic case and also studied continuation of periodic solutions.
+For the general case $k>1$ the authors in \cite{Eu1} also answered some of the questions raised by Himonas and Thompson \cite{HT}, giving a characterization of assymptotic behavior or solutions based on the initial data, and a blow-up criteria has been established in \cite{Yan}.
+The determination of global well-posedness for $k>1$, however, is still an open problem.